murat-cileli/murat.bio/content/_index.md

 As someone who had his first online experience over BBS with a 14.4K modem, I see the Internet as a great source of information and try to spend most of my time reading and researching.

-I'm currently working as "Lead Software Developer" in Turkiye.
+I'm currently working as "Software Technical Manager" in Turkiye.

 ### Skills